 Because baby shampoos are excellent cleansing agents and are usually gentle to the skin, they are good for cleansing wounds, cuts, abrasions, and areas around the eyes.
 Also, people who have psoriasis, eczema, and other scaling diseases can use baby shampoos to wash away dead scaly skin.
 Oozing lesions, however, should generally be cleansed only with water or gentle soaps because detergents and harsher soaps can irritate the area.

 Water is the main solvent for cleansing.
 Other solvents include petroleum jelly, which can cleanse the skin of material that cannot be dissolved with soap and water, such as tar.
 Small amounts of alcohol can safely be used to cleanse the skin before injections or blood drawing.
-Alcohol gels are useful for routine hand hygiene when handwashing is not possible.
+Alcohol gels are useful as hand sanitizers for routine hand hygiene when handwashing is not possible.
 Other solvents, such as acetone (nail polish remover), gasoline, and paint thinner, are rarely used for skin cleansing.
 These solvents dissolve the skin's natural oils, causing significant drying and irritation.
 They may also be absorbed through the skin, resulting in poisoning.

 Many different kinds of preparations help protect the skin.
 Oils and ointments supply an oil-based barrier that can help protect scraped or irritated skin and retain moisture.
 Powders may protect skin that rubs against skin or clothing.
 Synthetic hydrocolloid dressings protect pressure sores (bedsores, decubitus ulcers) and other areas of raw skin.
 Sunscreens and sunblocks reflect, absorb, or filter out harmful ultraviolet light.

 Moisturizers restore and help maintain water and oils in the skin.
 The best time to apply a moisturizer is when the skin is already moistened—immediately after a bath or shower, for instance.
 Moisturizers typically contain glycerin, mineral oil, or petrolatum and are available as lotions, creams, ointments, and bath oils.
 Some stronger moisturizers contain compounds such as urea, lactic acid, and glycolic acid.
-Cold creams are over-the-counter (OTC) emulsions of fats (for example, beeswax) and water.
+Cold creams are over-the-counter (OTC) moisturizing emulsions of fats (for example, beeswax) and water.

 Excessive moisture in areas where skin rubs against skin can cause irritation and skin breakdown (maceration), particularly in body folds where the environment tends to be warmer and moister.
 The areas most commonly affected are between the toes or buttocks, in the armpits or groin, and under the breasts and abdominal skin folds.
 These warm moist areas also provide fertile breeding grounds for infections, especially with fungi and bacteria.

 Cornstarch and talcum powder are the most commonly used drying agents.
 These powders absorb moisture from the skin surface.
 Most of the many talcum preparations vary only in their scents and packaging.
-Talcum powder is more effective than cornstarch but is no longer used in baby powders, because it can cause granulomas (a type of chronic inflammation) when inhaled.
+Talcum powder is more effective than cornstarch but is no longer used in baby powders, because it can cause granulomas (a type of chronic inflammation) in the lungs when inhaled.
 Using talcum powder in the female genital area is not recommended because of concerns of possible risk of cancer.
 Cornstarch is a good drying agent but can sometimes lead to fungal infections.
 Superabsorbent powders (extremely absorbent powders) are occasionally required to dry very moist areas, such as in the groin or armpits.

 Solutions containing aluminum salts are drying agents commonly found in OTC antiperspirants.
 Prescription doses of aluminum salts are available to treat excessive sweating.